Rabbit Island (Okunoshima) 大久野島

 There are conflicting stories as to where the rabbits came from.
 Some believe they are descended from a small batch of eight rabbits released by school children in 1971, while others say the original rabbits were test subjects released after World War II.
 Either way, they are now the island's biggest draw, and they are very well cared for.

 Guests to the island are encouraged to buy food and feed these docile creatures, who are so used to human contact at this point that they are all but domesticated.
 Just be ready to run when you run out of food, as they are prone to chase.

 The island has many beautiful beaches to enjoy, and there are campgrounds.
 But no matter where you go, the rabbits are a constant factor, adding a healthy serving of cuteness to almost anything you can do on the island.

 While the island is a very popular tourist spot, it does have a tragic past.
 The island does not shy away from its history, even exploring it for the sake of a brighter future.
 So even if you are not an animal lover, but are rather a history buff, Okunoshima is still well worth a visit.

-Although Japan was a signatory to the 1925 Geneva Protocol prohibiting chemical warfare, just two years later in 1927, a secret chemical weapons factory was built on Okunoshima.
-By the end of World War II, some six kilotons of mustard gas and tear gas were being made at this one factory.
+Although Japan was a signatory to the 1925 Geneva Protocol prohibiting chemical warfare, just four years later in 1929, a secret chemical weapons factory was built on Okunoshima.
+By the end of World War II, mustard gas and tear gas were being made at this one factory.